Skip to content

 pip installs packages but does not record which were explicitly requested.
 Keeping a requirements.txt in sync with the environment is a manual process, and the file contains no distinction between direct and transitive dependencies.

 uv tracks dependencies in pyproject.toml and pins exact versions in uv.lock.
 Adding or removing a package updates both files automatically.
-The virtual environment becomes disposable because uv sync can rebuild it from the lockfile at any time.
+The lockfile is cross-platform by default, and the virtual environment becomes disposable because uv sync can rebuild it from the lockfile at any time.

 Scope

 pip focuses on package installation.
-Building a complete workflow requires combining it with other tools:
+Building a complete workflow still requires combining it with other tools:

 uv replaces all of these with a single binary.
 It handles Python version management, virtual environments, dependency locking, CLI tool execution (uvx), project scaffolding (uv init), and package publishing (uv publish).